-I felt I needed a companion and personal protection dog.
-My parents were breeders of Rotweillers at one time, so I called a lady I thought might be able to helm me find a Rotweiller puppy.
-The lady told me she had a litter of puppies, but they were not Rotweillers, they were… Wheaten Terriers.
-I decided I’d just go “look” at this litter but probably would not buy one.
+As Wheaten Terrier Breeders, we thought you might like to learn more about us, and how we got started raising this wonderful breed.
+A Wheaten Terrier came into my life at one of the most difficult and darkest times of my life.
+I felt like I needed a companion and personal protection dog, someone I could feel safe with.
+I called a woman who I thought might be able to help me find a Rottweiler puppy, since my parents had bred them in the past.
+The woman told me she had a litter of puppies, but they were Wheaten Terriers.
+Hesitant about the unknown, I decided to just go look at this litter, not expecting to buy one.
 This decision changed my life forever!

+They learn to love being held, hugged, stroked and talked to.
+They discover the joy and comfort of belonging to a human family, and when it comes time to place them with their new families, we hated to see our Grand-Dogs leave!
 Our Wheatens add so much to our lives.
 They love to wrestle with our grandson Austin and play ball or go into the wading pool with our other grandson, Ryan.

 Full Time Soft Coated Wheaten Terrier Breeders in California

 After 35 years, George has decided to retire from dentistry, and we are now devoting our time to being Soft Coated Wheaten Terrier Breeders, here in California.
 We are committing ourselves to bettering this breed and to helping others enjoy the wonderful gift that Wheaten Terriers bring to life.
 Feel free to browse our site and view the Soft Coated Wheaten Terrier puppies for sale in California.
 On behalf of the Davis Wheatens (known in our hearts as Kodiak Kennels), AL and Frankie invite you to become part of the Wonderful World of Wheatens!